uutils/coreutils/README.md

 ### Rust Version ###

-uutils follows Rust's release channels and is tested against stable, beta and nightly.
+uutils follows Rust's release channels and is tested against stable, beta, and nightly.
 The current oldest supported version of the Rust compiler is `1.33.0`.

-On both Windows and Redox, only the nightly version is tested currently.
+On both Windows and Redox, only the nightly version is currently tested.

 Build Instructions
 ------------------